sahil-kazama/Kali-Linux-Android/README.md

 After Installization Is Successfully

-# How to Start Kali Linux Run the Cmd in Termux ?
+# How to Start Kali Linux in Termux ?

 (step2) = Run the Cmd in Termux